jadecobra/python_tdd_exercises/source/data_structures/none.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-following the same pattern from earlier, I will add a new failing test for `sets <https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset>`_
+following the same pattern from earlier, I add a new failing test for `sets <https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset>`_

 .. code-block:: python